-It doesn’t matter if you’re a local or a tourist, you’re going to enjoy each of these Pittsburgh breweries we have on our list below.
+It doesn’t matter if you’re a local or a tourist; you will enjoy each of these Pittsburgh breweries we have on our list below.

-The 7 Pittsburgh Breweries You Need to Visit Today!
+The List of 7 Pittsburgh Breweries You Need to Visit Today!

 1. Church Brew Works

 It is one of the smaller breweries in town.
-Having said this, their menu has a great variety of fine brews, it might take you a lifetime to make a decision!
-Their Kolsch, Long Black Stound and pies on Wednesdays are some of the items that the visitors come back for.
+Having said this, their menu has a great variety of fine brews; it might take you a lifetime to make a decision!
+Their Kolsch, Long Black Stound, and pies on Wednesdays are some items the visitors return for.

-This one of Pittsburgh breweries is truly a fun and chill place.
+This one of Pittsburgh’s breweries is truly a fun and chill place.
 While the place isn’t as well-known, it’s just the ideal spot if you’re looking to spend some quality family time.

 The place’s dog-friendly.
-The spacious indoors will keep you warm and cozy, which strikes a balance to the outdoor chill.
+The spacious indoors will keep you warm and cozy, which strikes a balance with the outdoor chill.
 Their menu also offers a wide variety of brews to pick from.
-Some of the top picks are Hazedelic Juice Grenade, Fire On the Hill and Flood Line.
+Some top picks are Hazedelic Juice Grenade, Fire On the Hill, and Flood Line.
 It is a must-try if you are a beer devotee!